khoitd1997/kd-wiki/src/side_topics/uml.md

 UML is a modeling language, it's helpful for making simple charts and diagrams to document and visualize design but don't get too deep on it.

+## PlantUML

+PlantUML allows you to describe your UML diagram using text so it's pretty convenient to check it in to vcs.
+There is also a vscode extension that is pretty good.
+The syntax is fairly simple.

 ## UML state machine

 The [Wikipedia page on UML state machine is a really good reference](1)